All Episodes

 You ever notice the media doesn't ever talk about these instances?

-California, 2001, a student, Charles Andy Williams shot and killed two of his classmates, wounded 13 others before being subdued and held at gunpoint by an off-duty police officer who was bringing his daughter to school.
+California, 2001, a student, Charles Andy Williams, shot and killed two of his classmates, wounded 13 others, before being subdued and held at gunpoint by an off-duty police officer who was bringing his daughter to school.

 I bet you didn't hear about that case either.

-He had to shoot and wound a gunman who had opened fire on a crowd and of people in Chicago's Logan Square.
+Or in April of 2017, an Uber driver that had a concealed carry permit, he had to shoot and wound a gunman who had opened fire on a crowd of people in Chicago's Logan Square.

 Or an usher in Tennessee at a church used his personal firearm to subdue a mass gunman September of 2017 who had already killed one woman in the church's parking lot and injured six others inside.